microsoft/winget-cli/doc/specs/#2697 - PowerShell DSC resources.md

 *Set-WinGetUserSettings*

 Writes the input settings into winget's settings.json file.
-Default behavior must be additive and there must be an option to overwrite content.
+Default behavior is overwrite.
+Optionally do an additive set.

 *Test-WinGetUserSettings*

 Returns true is the inputs settings values match the current settings.
-By default, compares only the settings specified, optionally make a full comparison.
+By default, makes a full comparison, optionally compares only the settings specified.
 This could live inside the DSC resource, but in order to keep the code contained and easy to manage and test is better to expose it.

 #### DSC Resource